 The Cultural Management Academy has now begun in Sofia, an initiative underway in Bucharest, Thessaloniki and Sarajevo as well.
-On September 28, the network meeting and conference on the topic of Cultural Heritage will gather nearly 50 cultural managers from leading institutions and independent organizations.
+On September 29 to 1 october, the network meeting and conference on the topic of Cultural Heritage will gather nearly 50 cultural managers from leading institutions and independent organizations.

 For over four years Sofia Municipality, Sofia Development Association, and Goethe-Institut Bulgaria have successfully partnered to organize the Cultural Management Academy, whose purpose is to increase the competences of local cultural operators and to stimulate new approaches and innovative ideas.
 The Academy is an important step for the cooperation and dialogue between public institutions and the private sector, each year bringing together representatives of the most important museums, public and non-governmental organizations.
 Participants engage in trainings, workshops and conferences, and meet with leading specialists from all of Europe.
 The Academy aims to bridge theory and practice, and this year its program is certified by New Bulgarian University, a key partner for the event.

 The Cultural Management Academy has expanded with the support of Goethe-Institut branches in Bucharest, Thessaloniki and Sarajevo, and today the CMA has grown into an international project with a network of more than 150 cultural managers from South and Eastern Europe.
 In addition to its network the Academy offers direct opportunities for investment in new cultural projects.